Sundance 2024: <em>Devo</em>, <em>War Game</em>, <em>Girls State</em> | Filmmaker Magazine

 First you get radicalized, then you get professionalized—a familiar trajectory Chris Smith’s Devo retells in a familiar idiom.
 After sitting down with dour conspiracy theorist Michael Ruppert for 2009’s Collapse, the American Movie director didn’t make a feature for eight years.
 He returned to begin his populist doc era with 2017’s Jim & Andy, which made generous use of previously unseen videos of Jim Carrey acting like a maniac “in character” as Andy Kaufman on the set of 1999’s Man on the Moon.
 In present-day interviews, Carrey described his dilemma: having given a performance at a relatively young age that confirmed he was finally as good and acclaimed a dramatic actor as he’d always wanted to be, he realized that achievement did not fill the void inside.
 I was very interested in that problem, and while I haven’t kept up with all of Smith’s output since, I try.
 His streamer work is, in many ways, a best-case scenario, above-average lively assemblages of archival footage with some unexpected insights along the way that make me care about subjects I might not otherwise.
 Someone is going to end up making, say, a documentary about Wham!; it might as well be Smith.

 A thoroughly authorized biography produced in part by co-founder Mark Mothersbaugh’s Mutato Muzik, Devo is strategically arriving at the same time as restorations of the band’s short films and music videos.
 Mothersbaugh, his brother Bob and Gerald Casale are all onhand to tell a selective portion of their story in a tight 96 minutes, spending nearly the first hour playing the hits: the founders’ initial radicalization by the Kent State Massacre; struggles, then vindication and recognition from David Bowie and Brian Eno; the success of “Whip It” and record company pressure to replicate it; the band’s eventual implosion as the MTV ’80s dragged on and the network’s window for weirdness rapidly narrowed.
-All this is illustrated with professionalism and speed by a small cadre of editors splicing together tons of archival footage with the band’s own visual output and narrated by band members in fresh sit-downs.
+All this is illustrated with professionalism and speed via tons of archival footage spliced with the band’s own visual output and narrated by band members in fresh sit-downs.
 Smith is credited as his own cinematographer, which in this case literally means just those talking heads bits.
 Still, that counts as keeping your hand in and has the additional merit of implicitly confirming that, unlike many meaninglessly nominal directors of these kinds of works, Smith was actually on-hand to conduct interviews himself.

 Smith’s immediate follow-up to American Movie essentially began as sponcon produced for a web startup, so making content for Warner Bros.
 Music isn’t really that much of a swerve.
 Nor do I suspect that Devo has especially dark skeletons in their closet—complicity with the subject seems fairly harmless here.
 I’ve never been much of a fan (Devo’s a lot of aggressively nerdy energy), but the footage is all stuff I would never look up myself and whatever questions I had were definitely answered.
 (A friend who is a fan basically said he didn’t learn anything but had fun regardless.)
 Then again, I’ve never been a Wham! enthusiast but got more of out of Smith’s film on them than I did from this one, which drags as it enters its last third and the bandmates try to convince themselves (and us) that they still represent, per one of their memorable ’70s formulations, “a musical laxative for a constipated society.”
 Gerald Casale observes that while it’s probably inevitable, it’s nonetheless “depressing that you succumb” eventually to the forces you once described; watching Mothersbaugh enthuse that by inventing a device that can play speech backwards and inserting himself subliminally saying “We smell sausage” into commercial jingles he’s still subverting the assignment inadvertently proves the point.